Haivision/srt/README.md

 * OpenSSL
 * Pthreads (for POSIX systems it's builtin, for Windows there's a library)

-For detailed description of the build system and options, please [read here](BuildOptions.md).
+For detailed description of the build system and options, please [read](docs/BuildOptions.md).

 ## For Linux: